 Patient Safety is the Cornerstone of Quality Patient Care – Virtual patient Observation Improves Patient Safety

 The Institute of Medicine (IOM) considers patient safety “indistinguishable from the delivery of quality health care.”
 Patient safety is largely measured by the absence of patient harm – for example low rates of patient injury and mortality.
 When it comes to preventing adverse outcomes for patients, nurses are on the frontlines and often bear the responsibility for keeping patients safe.
 (Source: NCBI)

 Keeping patients safe is a constant challenge, made more acute by the ongoing staffing shortages.
 Fortunately, emerging healthcare technologies can help to support nursing staff by assisting in patient safety monitoring.
-For example, the MedSitter remote observation solution uses a combination of live clinical technicians on a two-way video stream through an AI enabled software platform to identify and predict patients' risky behaviors.
-When an observer identifies the patient could be at risk, they can simultaneously verbally redirect the patient real-time while sending an alert to the attending medical staff with the click of button.
+For example, the MedSitter remote observation solution leverages technology to enable live sitters to observe patients and identify a patient that could be at risk.
+MedSitter’s cloud-based platform provides proactive motion detection to direct the attention of sitters, and when an observer identifies that the patient is at risk, they can simultaneously verbally redirect the patient while sending an alert to the attending medical staff with the effortless click of a button.
 (Source: MedSitter Features).
 One MedSitter observer can monitor up to ten patients at once, keeping more patients safe without straining staff resources.

 To realize the benefits of real quality health care, health services must be timely, equitable, integrated, and efficient.
 With a Virtual Patient Observation solution in every patient room, patients are never left unattended.
 Virtual sitters can provide constant surveillance to multiple patients at a time and are able to redirect a patient as needed until help is on the way.

 One-to-One Patient Observation is Difficult to Maintain